stashed/docs/docs/guides/latest/auto-backup/workload.md

           name: stash-sample-data-2
 ```

 Notice the `metadata.annotations` field.
 We have specified the automatic backup specific annotations to backup `/source/data-1` and `/source/data-2` directories of the `source-data-1` and `source-data-2` volumes respectively.
 We have also specified to use `workload-backup-template` BackupConfigurationTemplate for creating `Repository` and `BackupConfiguration` for this Deployment.
+BackupConfigurationTemplate is a non-namespaced resource, so we just need to specify the name of the template.

 Let's create the above Deployment,